Inforable/Tucil1_13523156/README.md

 ## Usage

 ### CLI
-1. Buka a new terminal di dalam repositori
+1. Open a new terminal in the repository
-2. Lalu, jalankan
+2. Then, run
     ```bash
     cd bin
     java Main

 ### GUI
-1. Buka a new terminal di dalam repositori
+1. Open a new terminal in the repository
-2. Lalu, jalankan
+2. Then, run
     ```bash
     cd bin
     java GUIPuzzle

 ## Author

-Hasri Fayadh Muqaffa - 13523156
+**Hasri Fayadh Muqaffa - 13523156**